Great sweater weather cocktails you can order up in your favorite bar—or make at home. Here are some of the best fall cocktails.

 - Shake and strain into a chilled glass.

 SVEDKA Vodka Black Magic Jelly Shots

-Okay, maybe this is more Halloween cocktail than fall cocktail, but these are super cool and fun and I think perfect throughout the fall.
+Okay, maybe this is more a Halloween cocktail than a fall cocktail, but these are super cool and fun and I think perfect throughout the fall.
 This recipe makes 24 fall cocktails.

 - 2½ cups boiling water

 - 1 (6 oz) package SVEDKA Berry Blue Flavor Gelatin Mix

 - ¼ tsp Grape Flavor Unsweetened Drink Mix